 Substitute different sized bars only if permitted in writing by the Consultant.

-Reinforcing steel: billet steel, grade 400, deformed bars in accordance with G30.18-09 (R2019) [Consultant to confirm standard reference] unless indicated otherwise on the Contract Drawings.
+Reinforcing steel: billet steel, grade 400W, deformed bars in accordance with G30.18-09 (R2019) unless indicated otherwise on the Contract Drawings.

-Reinforcing steel: weldable low alloy steel deformed bars in accordance with G30.18-09 (R2019) [Consultant to confirm standard reference].

-Cold drawn annealed steel wire ties: in accordance with ASTM A1064/A1064M-18a [Consultant to confirm standard reference].

 Welded steel wire fabric: in accordance with ASTM A1064/A1064M-18a.
 Provide in flat sheets only.

 Welded deformed steel wire fabric: in accordance with ASTM A1064/A1064M-18a.
 Provide in flat sheets only.

-Epoxy coating of non-pre-stressed reinforcement: in accordance with ASTM A775/A775M-19.

-Galvanizing of non-pre-stressed reinforcement: in accordance with ASTM A123/A123M-17, minimum zinc coating 610 g/m2.

-Chairs, bolsters, bar supports, spacers: in accordance with CSA A23.1-14.
+Chairs, bolsters, bar supports, spacers: in accordance with CSA A23.1-19, to be plastic or non-corrosive material and adequate for strength and support of reinforcing construction conditions.

-Mechanical Splices Products: in accordance with CSA G30.18-09 (R2019) [Consultant to confirm standard reference].
+Mechanical Splices Products: in accordance with CSA G30.18-09 (R2019)

 Dowel Bars: Structural grade steel conforming to requirements of ASTM A663, Grade 70 or better.
 Cut bars to length with ends square and free of burrs.

-Plain round bars: in accordance with CSA G40.20-13/G40.21-13 (R2018) [Consultant to confirm standard reference].
+Plain round bars: in accordance with CSA G40.20-13/G40.21-13 (R2018)

 Fabrication

-Fabricate reinforcing steel in accordance with CSA A23.1-14, ACI SP-066(04), and the Reinforcing Steel Manual of Standard Practice by the Reinforcing Steel Institute of Canada unless indicated otherwise on the Contract Drawings.
+Fabricate reinforcing steel in accordance with CSA A23.1-19, ACI SP-066(04), and the Reinforcing Steel Manual of Standard Practice by the Reinforcing Steel Institute of Canada unless indicated otherwise on the Contract Drawings.